manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 author: Ittai Abraham
 ---

+There are so many ways to learn about the [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) protocol (see [Lampson](https://www.microsoft.com/en-us/research/publication/the-abcds-of-paxos/), [Cachin](https://cachin.com/cc/papers/pax.pdf), [Howard](https://www.youtube.com/watch?v=0K6kt39wyH0) [Howard 2](https://www.youtube.com/watch?v=s8JqcZtvnsM), [Guerraoui](https://www.youtube.com/watch?v=WX4gjowx45E), [Kladov](https://matklad.github.io/2020/11/01/notes-on-paxos.html), [Krzyzanowski](https://people.cs.rutgers.edu/~pxk/417/notes/paxos.html), [Lamport](https://www.youtube.com/watch?v=tw3gsBms-f8), [Wikipedia](https://en.wikipedia.org/wiki/Paxos_(computer_science)) and many more), this post is one more way.
+The emphasis of this post is on a decomposition of Paxos for omission failures that will later help when we do a similar decomposition in the Byzantine failure case (for PBFT and HotStuff).

-There are many ways to learn about the [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) protocol, this post is one more way.
-This post has embedded a set of simple exercises - try to go over them and [post your answers]().
+This post has embedded a set of 11 simple exercises - try to go over them and [post your answers]().

 The model is [Partial Synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) with $f<n/2$ [omission failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/) and the goal is [consensus](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/) (see below for exact details).

+>  The Paxon parliament’s protocol provides a new way of implementing the state-machine approach to the design of distributed systems.
+[Lamport, The Part-Time Parliament](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf).

 We approach Paxos by starting with two major simplifications:

-1. Use a *simple revolving primary* strategy based on the assumptions of perfectly synchronized clocks (later posts will show how to extend to a *stable leader*, how to rotate leaders with *responsiveness*, and how not to rely on clock synchronization).
+1. Use a *simple revolving primary* strategy based on the assumptions of perfectly synchronized clocks.
+A later posts shows how to extend to a *stable leader*, how to rotate leaders with *responsiveness*, and how not to rely on clock synchronization.
-2. Focus on a *single-shot* consensus (a later post will show how to extend to *multi-shot* consensus both as an array and as a linked list).
+2. Focus on a *single-shot* consensus.
+A [later post](https://decentralizedthoughts.github.io/2022-11-19-from-single-shot-to-smr/) shows how to extend to *multi-shot* consensus and *state machine replication*.

 ## View-based protocol with simple revolving primary